 Prerequisites / Co-requisites

-Applicants will need to be employed to work with people who experience serious mental illness and should have the support of their employer to complete the module.
-The module will only be open to those who have completed attendance of the Introduction to Family Interventions module
+Applicants will need to be employed in a NHS secondary care setting to work with people who experience psychosis or bipolar disorder and have at least two years’ experience in such work.
+They must have the support have the support of their employer and professional lead to complete the module.
+The module will only be open to those who have completed attendance of the Introduction to Family Interventions module.

 Indicative content includes: